Welcome to YourGuitarGuide.com

 James Marshall Hendrix a Rock Legend

-James Marshall “Jimi” Hendrex was a great American Rock guitarist.
+James Marshall “Jimi” Hendrix was a great American Rock guitarist.
 His birth name is Johnny Allen Hendrix.
 Even though Jimi is a Legend the highlight of his career only spanned for four years.
 Jimi is without a doubt one of the most influential guitarist of Pop music.
 Jimi used a fender olympic white 1964 (s01) guitar.
-Fender makes similar models
+Fender makes similar models see the review on Jimi Hendrix Guitar.

 Avoid These 5 No – No’s